National Criminal History Check: Everything You Need to Know

 What is a National Criminal History Check?

 A national criminal history check is a criminal record check performed to pull information from Australian police databases about an individual.
-The search will find recordings of any criminal activities which are stored on your record, and depending on state legislation, will be released for a national police certificate.
+The search will find recordings of any criminal activities which are stored on your record, and depending on state legislation, will be released for a national police check.

 When Would I Need a National Criminal History Check?